silentius-satoshi/ZapTok/README.md

 For Everyone:
 Bulletproof & Transparent

-- No single company can shut down the network or your account
+- No single company can shut down the network of relays or your nostr account
 - Open source code - verify security and suggest improvements
 - Real-time interactions without corporate algorithms deciding what you see
 - Global access - works the same no matter the location as long as you have internet access